bcgov/IEList4ISDSites/README.md

 it will download or prompt you to download a file via your browser.

-You need to run that hlk.reg file from wherever your browser it downloads to.   ( **DO NOT** do this on a gov computer it will overwrite your existing IE mode settings)
+You need to run that `HLK.reg` file from wherever your browser it downloads to.   ( **DO NOT** do this on a gov computer it will overwrite your existing IE mode settings)

 You need to be an admin on the workstation to run it.